xRWA: A Cross-Chain Framework for Interoperability of Real-World Assets: Introduction

 For convenience, we highlight our main contributions as follows: \begin{enumerate} \item We propose a cross-chain framework for RWAs that considers authentication and efficiency in cross-chain processes.
-To the best of our knowledge, this is the first work in this direction. \item To address the problem of redundant authentication across multiple chains, we design a cross-chain authentication protocol that enables RWAs authenticated on one chain to be recognized by others. \item To improve efficiency in cross-chain operations, we develop a novel channel scheme that supports the settlement of RWAs without requiring channel closure. \item We implement and conduct simulation experiments to demonstrate its feasibility and evaluate its performance. \end{enumerate}
+To the best of our knowledge, this is the first work in this direction. \item To address the problem of redundant authentication across multiple chains, we design a cross-chain authentication protocol that enables RWAs authenticated on one chain to be recognized by others. \item We employ a cross-chain channel to achieve more efficient RWA settlement.
+We further redesign the channel workflow to reduce operational overhead by eliminating the repeated opening and closing of channels. \item We implement and conduct simulation experiments to demonstrate its feasibility and evaluate its performance. \end{enumerate}

 The rest of the paper is organized as follows.
 In Section~\ref{sec:RW}, we review the most related work.
 Section~\ref{sec:pre} introduces the necessary preliminary knowledge.
 In Section~\ref{sec:main}, we present our framework and discuss its applications.
 Section~\ref{sec:per} reports simulation experiments that evaluate the performance of our scheme.
 Finally, Section~\ref{sec:con} concludes the paper with remarks and insights.